 - Retinal detachment.

 What to think

-One of the main uses of vitrectomy is to treat vitreous hemorrhage.
+One of the primary uses of vitrectomy is to treat vitreous hemorrhage.
 This surgery can have serious risks.
-This is why some doctors can wait up to a year before undergoing surgery.
-This delay allows them to see if the vitreous gel will clear up by itself, before having to proceed surgically.
+Some doctors can wait up to a year before undergoing surgery.
+This delay allows them to see if the vitreous gel will clear up by itself before proceeding surgically.

-Surgery can only be done earlier, as long as the vitreous hemorrhage is causing severe loss of vision or, failing that, if it is preventing the treatment of severe retinopathy.
+Surgery can only be done earlier, as long as the vitreous hemorrhage is causing severe loss of vision or if it is preventing the treatment of severe retinopathy.
 Long-term results may be better if surgery is done soon.